EddieJ03/cse15l-lab-reports/lab-report-5-week-10.md

 # Lab Report 5

+To find the test differences I used the `diff` command on the two `results.txt` files generated from separate runnings of the bash `for` loop for each `MarkdownParse.java` implementation.

 ## First Test (File 201.md)

-To find this difference I used the `diff` command on the two `results.txt` files generated from separate running of the bash `for` loop for my `MarkdownParse.java` implementation and the one in the other repository.

 Here is my implementation output: <img src="./images/mymarkdown201.png" alt="mysnippet1" width="1500px"/>